 We have students tell us often that they're not afraid to ask a question.
 Part of that is our staff because they are great with students, but the system allows that safety to be in place.

-How has the pandemic and the shift towards remote teaching and learning affected what Mr. D Math does?
+How has the shift towards remote teaching and learning affected Mr. D Math?

 We've been doing this for several years, so we're not going to stop.
 In fact, we didn't change anything that we were doing.
 So we were able to support other people that were trying to figure out how to do online learning.
 That's what helped us as other instructors asked, "Well, can we put our course on the platform?" so we said, "Absolutely," because we want to offer more opportunities to our students.

-How has NEO enabled you to remain engaged with the students?
+How has CYPHER enabled you to remain engaged with the students?

 The thing we hear most often from our students is that the site is super-easy to manage.
 It's well-organized, and it's in the flow.
 They log in, get started, and off they go.
 The system is so easy to use and so user-friendly that it’s transparent to the student.
 There's no issue, and there’s no learning curve.
 The platform’s user-friendliness means that nothing gets in the way of their learning.

 Our student base has doubled every year for the last three or four years.
 And if it weren’t working the way it was working, that wouldn't have happened.
-NEO lets us grow.
-There are no limits to what we can do with NEO.
+CYPHER lets us grow.
+There are no limits to what we can do with CYPHER.

 The other thing is the flipped classroom.
-There's actually a group on the NEO site for flipped classrooms where teachers share tips and tricks.
+There's actually a group on the CYPHER platform for flipped classrooms where teachers share tips and tricks.